ybyk/muclem/docs/Manual.md

 The script creates a processing directory for each grid square and sorts .mrc and .mdoc files into these directories.
 Fluorescent micrographs are sorted if 'Sort LM' is ticked.
 Sometimes this is necessary if LM data is copied to the grid directories manually from another source.

-In each directory Matlab calls IMOD commands extractpieces, blendmont and mrc2tif.
+In each directory Matlab calls IMOD commands _extractpieces_, _blendmont_ and _mrc2tif_.
 Additional (to input/output files and names) options for blendmont are hard-coded and are the following:

--v (VerySloppyMontage -- when opening the maps in SerialEM, in the Montage control panel select option 'Treat as a very sloppy montage' so that the map looks more like the blended version)
+**-v** (VerySloppyMontage -- when opening the maps in SerialEM, in the Montage control panel select option 'Treat as a very sloppy montage' so that the map looks more like the blended version)

--ori (AdjustOrigin, we use it because it is used when blending using etomo GUI)
+**-ori** (AdjustOrigin, we use it because it is used when blending using etomo GUI)

--robust 1.0 (Ignore the outliers to get better blending of the pieces where the grid bars ruin the correlation)
+**-robust 1.0** (Ignore the outliers to get better blending of the pieces where the grid bars ruin the correlation)

 These options provide the best blending of medium magnification montages of complete grid square maps with yeast sections.
 For other types of samples or different magnifications these parameters might need adjustment.

-Generated files (for grid square number 1) in the square folder:
+**Generated files** (for grid square number 1) in the square folder:

-sq1.pl, sq.1ecd, sq1.xef, sq1.yef -- technical files for blending
+​	`sq1.pl`, `sq1.ecd`, `sq1.xef`, `sq1.yef` - technical files for blending

-sq1\_autoblend.mrc -- blended montage in mrc format (full size)
+​	`sq1_autoblend.mrc` - blended montage in mrc format (full size)

-sq1.tif -- blended montage converted to tif (full size)
+​	`sq1.tif` - blended montage converted to tif (full size)

-sq1\_stack.tif -- individual montage tiles converted to tif in one stack
+​	`sq1_stack.tif` - individual montage tiles converted to tif in one stack

 #### Step 2.
 Make pieces for training ilastik